Sir Trevor Nunn introduces V&A Hamlet screening and studying Ben Whishaw's performance a second time

 This young Hamlet just clicked into place for me.
 It just works better.
 Hamlet's youth and inexperience is a better explanation of his behaviour in the circumstances in which he finds himself.
 Would a 30-year-old put on a play to test the reaction of his uncle?

 Ben Whishaw's Hamlet grows towards the end of the play as if maturing through the experience.
-The sniveling, inconsolable Hamlet of the opening scene (full marks for snot Mr W) is a far cry from the calculating and calmer Hamlet at the end, resigned to his fate and the task he is charged with.
+The snivelling, inconsolable Hamlet of the opening scene (full marks for snot Mr W) is a far cry from the calculating and calmer Hamlet at the end resigned to his fate and the task he is charged with.

 And, rather randomly, I really noticed Mr W's broken finger - he was wearing a small plastic cast on his middle finger that was identical to one I had to wear.
 Couldn't help wondering how he'd broken it and whether it got terribly sweaty and itchy like mine did?

 It's never the same watching on screen as it is watching it live but there are still those delightfully unperfect moments that would end up on the cutting room floor, such as when Mr W's sword got entangled in his belt and he couldn't unsheath it.

 He also knocks a bottle of water over during the 'to be or not to be' speech and Gertrude clinks her champagne glass a little too vigorously causing the base to snap off.

 As much as I wish the TV negotiations hadn't broken down, none of this would have made it onto a DVD and they are a stepping stone to the unique nature of live performance.